Walter Payton College Preparatory High School

-Walter Payton College Preparatory High School (WPCP) is a public 4–year magnet high school located in the Old Town neighborhood on the near-north side of Chicago, Illinois, United States.
+Walter Payton College Preparatory High School is a public four-year magnet high school located in the Old Town neighborhood on the near–north side of Chicago, Illinois, United States.
 Opened in 2000, Payton is operated by the Chicago Public Schools district.
 The school is named for Walter Payton, African-American football player for the Chicago Bears and humanitarian.
 Since 2019, Payton has been ranked the No. 1 public high school in the State of Illinois, and No. 4 in the United States, by U.S. News & World Report.

 Background

 Payton opened in 2000 by the Chicago Public Schools, The school is named for Chicago Bears star player Walter Payton (1953–1999).
-In addition to the school being named for Payton, the school colors are blue and orange (the colors of the Chicago Bears) and bare his jersey number (34) throughout the identity of the school.
-Payton is amongst one of the city's nine selective enrollment high schools.
+In addition to the school being named for Payton, the school colors are blue and orange (the colors of the Chicago Bears) and bear his jersey number (34) throughout the identity of the school.
+Payton is one of the city's eleven selective enrollment high schools.
 Payton is known for its advanced academic programs provided within an international model for teaching and learning.
 Payton Concert Choir was one of eight United States choirs to travel to the 2008 Olympics in Beijing.